 In addition to e-learning from your continuing education service providers, there are other options for paralegal technology training:

 - Search YouTube for training videos on that technology application.

 - Suggest the topic to your local paralegal association for a vendor to present a CLE-approved presentation at the association’s next event.
-(Even if you don’t need CLE credit, if the event is CLE-approved than you can be assured that it will be more content and less sales pitch.)
+(Even if you don’t need CLE credit, if the event is CLE-approved then you can be assured that it will be more about the content and less about the sales pitch.)